-Developing innovative eCommerce promotion ideas can be tough, but will ultimately pay off in dividends when implemented correctly on your eCommerce website.
-Offering promotions and special offers to your potential customers is an effective method of driving ancillary traffic to your site, acquiring new customers, and increasing online sales and revenue.
+Coming up with eCommerce promotion ideas can be tough, but will ultimately pay dividends when implemented correctly.
+Offering promotions and special offers to potential customers is an effective method for boosting your conversion rate, acquiring new customers, making the most of your advertising spend, and increasing online sales and revenue.
 Best of all, these online sales can also be used to encourage new visitors to become loyal, repeat customers.
-Many shopping cart platforms offer promotion functionality within their eCommerce features, so take advantage of them!

 Why Is Utilizing eCommerce Promotions and Special Offers So Important?

 The fact is, today’s online consumers are savvier than ever.
 Combine that with the fact that there are more online buying options than ever before, and it’s no surprise that it can often take additional persuading to get your visitors to click that checkout button.
 In that context, consider your eCommerce promotions to be one of the most valuable persuasion tools available to you.
 Every online shopper wants a deal and to know they are getting the best price possible when making their purchase.

 If you do it right, you can end up with statistics that look like this (real client’s stats comparing a sale period vs. no promotion active on the website).

 Boosting eCommerce Sales With Promotions and Special Offers